Installation

 flutter pub add flutter_map_tile_caching

-To depend on potentially unstable commits from a branch (the commits on main usually represent stable releases), for development or testing, follow from pub.dev, then add the following lines to your pubspec.yaml file under the dependencies_override section:
+To depend on potentially unstable commits from a branch (the commits on main usually represent stable releases), for development or testing, follow [#from-pub.dev](#from-pub.dev "mention"), then add the following lines to your pubspec.yaml file under the `dependencies_override` section:

 dependency_overrides: